ybgskr12/Reforestation/README.md

-## The best time on a clock is 6:30--hands down.
+## They tried to make a diamond shaped like a duck.
+It quacked under the pressure.